Bad trips are a looming possibility when consuming any hallucinogenic drug, but one seems to evoke terror more predictably than the rest: salvia.

 One thing we can learn from the Mazatecs is that smoking salvia is not the ideal ingestion method.
 While the Mazatec rituals last hours, smoking salvia produces intense effects for no longer than about 20 minutes.

 The natural habitat of salvia is disputed, but "what we do know is that in pretty much every area growing salvia, it was put there on purpose by humans," according to Dr. Addy.
-"It's a cultigen," meaning that it rarely seeds.
+"It's a cultigen," meaning that it rarely seeds, and flowers even less often when it does.

 But despite humans' desire to cultivate salvia, Dr. Addy made no bones about the drug's fear-inducing qualities.
 One audience member asked about a Center for Cognitive Liberty and Ethics study that emphasized its "terrifying" effects, while another made a cheeky inquiry about the doctor's encounters with the "utter conviction that what you just did has started a chain of events that will imminently lead to the apocalypse" among salvia users.